lucianhu/rnaseq/docs/output_UKHD.md

 See [dupRadar docs](https://www.bioconductor.org/packages/devel/bioc/vignettes/dupRadar/inst/doc/dupRadar.html) for further information regarding the content of these files.

 </details>

-[dupRadar](https://www.bioconductor.org/packages/release/bioc/html/dupRadar.html) is a Bioconductor library written in the R programming language.
-It generates various QC metrics and plots that relate duplication rate with gene expression levels in order to identify experiments with high technical duplication.
-A good sample with little technical duplication will only show high numbers of duplicates for highly expressed genes.
-Samples with technical duplication will have high duplication for all genes, irrespective of transcription level.

 ![dupRadar - Example good and bad experiment plot](images/dupradar_example_plot.png)